SAP/ui5-webcomponents/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] High
 - [ ] Very High

-The priority indicates how severe is the issue.
-To set the appropriate priority consider the following criterias:
+The priority indicates the severity of the issue.
+To set the appropriate priority consider the following criteria:
 - Breaks entire application or system - High or Very High
 - Accessibility issue - Medium or High
 - Functional issue - Medium or High
 - Visual issue - Low or Medium

-**Note:** the priority might be re-evaluated by the issue processor.
+**Note:** The priority might be re-evaluated by the issue processor.

 ### **Stakeholder Info** (if applicable)